adamskel78/SHAX_group_project/machine_learning_model.md

  - Accuracy (testing): 0.715

 Among all six models, the tree models' performence are better than other models.
-Randon Forest and Gradient Boosting Tree both got 0.733 testing accuracy.
+We choose Gradient Boosting Tree which got highest testing accuracy (0.734) among six models.

 The following table shows model performence and comparisons of limitations and benefits.